 - 1 medium bell pepper 2 to 3mg sodium / 208 mg potassium

-Potassium and sodium are electrolytes that help your body support fluid and blood volume so it can function normally.
+Potassium and sodium are electrolytes that help your body support fluid and blood volume so they can function normally.

 Tomatoes and Beans

 Most popular soup recipes use either tomatoes or beans as another source of flavor.
-When tomatoes are called for, always try to use fresh, ripe tomatoes; San Marranos are the best tomatoes in the world.
-When the recipe calls for beans, home cooked beans should always be your first choice and have a better flavor.
+When tomatoes are called for, always try to use fresh, ripe tomatoes; San Marzano is the best tomato in the world.
+When the recipe calls for beans, home-cooked beans should always be your first choice as they have a better flavor.

 Tomatoes and Beans supply the following.